Job Hazard Analysis

 For further details review our following book: James Roughton and Nathan Crutchfield are the co-authors of “Job Hazard Analysis, A Guide for Voluntary Compliance and Beyond”, Butterworth Heinemann, 2008.
 We encourage you to participate in our Job Hazard Analysis discussion by leaving comments and/or feedback on our site.

-“Safety Culture, An Innovative Leadership Approach” by James Roughton and Nathan Crutchfield is planned for publishing by Elsevier In October, 2013.
+“Safety Culture, An Innovative Leadership Approach” by James Roughton and Nathan Crutchfield was published by Elsevier in September, 2013.
 The Table of Contents is shown below and lists the topics we believe should be part of an overall approach to developing and sustaining a Safety Management System as well as enhance the organizational safety culture.

 A key emphasis within a safety management system is on hazard identification and risk assessment .
 Inspections and general good safety practice go a long way in identifying hazards and associated risk.
 However, to dig into the details of how loss producing conditions are created requires completion of a Job Hazard Analysis.
 While JHAs are considered important, finding the time to complete them can be a task in itself.
 How can you go about developing a portfolio of comprehensive JHA?